milos-pujic/cypress-cucumber-e2e-tests/README.md

 After everything is up and running you will have Restful Booker Platform available at `http://localhost`.

-## Local Kubernetes Environment with minikube's kubernetes
+## Local Kubernetes Environment with Minikube's Kubernetes

-Before you proceed, you should setup and start minikube using [this guide](./docs/minikube-setup.md).
+Before you proceed, you should setup and start minikube using [this guide](/docs/minikube-setup.md).

 After minikube has been properly installed and started on your machine, open the terminal inside `<local_path>\cypress-cucumber-e2e-tests` and use the following command: